canalplus/rx-player/doc/api/loadVideo_options.md

 ---

-:warning: This option is not available in _DirectFile_ mode (see [transport option](#prop-transport)).
+:warning: This option has no effect in _DirectFile_ mode (see [transport option](#prop-transport)).

 ---